rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 **NOTE:** You will be walking students through a sample Sinatra app.
 Starter code has been provided: [KWK Sinatra Starter](https://github.com/learn-co-curriculum/kwk-sinatra-starter)

-**Students should open [KWK Sinatra Starter](https://github.com/learn-co-curriculum/kwk-sinatra-starter) in the Sandbox**
+**Students should open [KWK Sinatra Starter](https://github.com/learn-co-curriculum/kwk-sinatra-starter) in the Sandbox.**

-**Everyone type in shotgun and go to the IP address of your server in your browser**
+**Everyone should type in shotgun and go to the IP address of your server in your browser.**

-**Hit refresh a few times, notice it changes the content every time, that's because ruby is processing this request every time and can dynamically generate a response**
+**Hit refresh a few times, notice it changes the content every time, that's because ruby is processing this request every time and can dynamically generate a response.**

 Let's follow the flow of how this program started: